Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Practical Considerations

 \section{Practical Considerations}

-In the following section, we consider two common settings that researchers encounter in practice.
-First, we consider settings in which researchers have access to partial information about the compliance status of individuals across the target population.
-Second, we introduce a sensitivity analysis that allows researchers to evaluate how robust their generalized findings are to potential violations in the mean exchangeability assumptions.
+In the following section, we consider several extensions of the framework to address practical challenges.
+First, we provide ways for researchers to integrate partial, or proxy, information about compliance across the target population into the estimation procedure.
+Second, we introduce a sensitivity analysis framework to evaluate the robustness of the estimators when the underlying mean exchangeability assumptions are violated.
+Finally, we extend existing IV tests for researchers to evaluate the validity of the instrument used in this generalizability context.